-Beginning in April 2019, Seattle City Light contracted crews will replace the aging streetlights in the Shelby-Hamlin neighborhood with a new, more reliable light-emitting diode (LED) streetlight system.
+Seattle City Light contracted crews will replace the aging streetlights in the Shelby-Hamlin neighborhood with a new, reliable light-emitting diode (LED) streetlight system.

-with a new pole design (left) and LED Cleveland fixture (right).
+with new bases, poles (left) and LED fixtures (right).

 Click on the map for a larger view.